 Property tax – Précompte immobilier/Onroerende voorheffing (PI/OV)

 This is an annual tax on property owners (not tenants), based on ownership as at 1 January of each year.
 The amount is calculated on the presumed annual rental value (revenue cadastral/kadastraal inkomen) attributed to the property by local authorities.
 The tax paid varies according to the commune and the region.
-In the Flemish region it is generally 2.5% of the annual deemed rental income, while in Brussels region it is 2.25% and in the Walloon region it is approximately 1.25%.
+In the Flemish region, it is generally 2.5% of the annual deemed rental income; in the Brussels-Capital Region, it is 2.25%; and in the Walloon region, it is approximately 1.25%.

-Municipal taxes for TV, rubbish, water, etc. are levied by the regions/provinces and municipalities (communes/gemeenten) at rates of up to 9%, calculated on the amount of income tax you pay.
-Non-residents don’t pay municipal tax but pay instead a federal tax at a flat rate of 7% on income tax.
+Municipal taxes for TV, rubbish, and water are levied by the regions/provinces and municipalities (communes/gemeenten) at rates of up to 9%, calculated on the amount of income tax you pay.
+Non-residents don’t pay municipal tax, but instead pay a federal tax at a flat rate of 7% on income tax.

 Inheritance, capital gains and gift tax

 Inheritance tax is payable on the total value of the estate of a person settled in Belgium, or any property owned in Belgium if they are not settled there.
 Heirs pay tax on their share.
-Those working for the EU, NATO or similar organizations are exempt.
+Those working for the EU, NATO, or similar international organizations are exempt.

 Capital gains tax is payable on the difference between the original purchase price and the final sale price on property and land sales.
 Gift tax is a tax on financial gifts to relatives.